Gadgets

 Compasses

 Another useful thing I would like to include here is a Map Measurer.
-Basically it measures distances on the map and is very useful for Map Research & Analysis, planning the routes, and calculate distances to the hunt sites in remote areas.
+Basically it measures distances on paper maps and is very useful for Map Research and Analysis, planning the routes, and calculate distances to the hunt sites in remote areas.
 It is also combined with a compass.

 Map Measurer